Five things to know about VW's 'dieselgate' scandal

 It also offered to buy back cars and pay compensation—but only to owners in the United States, much to the annoyance of EU authorities.

-VW took a major step towards resolving the dispute in the US in June, when it agreed to a massive $14.7-billion (13-billion-euro) settlement—an offer approved by a US judge last month.
+VW took a major step towards resolving the dispute in the US in June, when it agreed to a massive $14.7-billion (13-billion-euro) settlement.

 The deal will see the auto giant refit or buy back some 480,000 VW and Audi cars with 2.0-litre diesel engines.
 Owners of those cars will also receive up to $10,000 each in cash compensation.
 Some of VW's money will also go towards environmental projects.